 Berlin Social Court

 The Berlin Social Court (Sozialgericht Berlin) is the largest Social Court in the Federal Republic of Germany.
 It is responsible for the entire city of Berlin.
-Currently, about 350 people are employed at the Court, 140 of which are judges.
-In 2017, more than 30000 new claims were registered.
-At present, almost 35000 cases are pending.
+Currently, about 350 people are employed at the Court, 136 of which are judges.
+In 2018 alone, almost 30.000 new claims were registered.

 The Court is situated right in the heart of Berlin, in the district of Mitte (locality of Moabit), diagonally opposite the Central Station (Hauptbahnhof) and within sight of the Reichstag Building.
 Until the fall of the wall in 1989, the Invalidenstraße border crossing point was just a stone’s throw away from the court building.

-Between 2004 and 4th August 2017 Sabine Schudoma was the President of the Berlin Social Court.
-Since 2008 Hans-Christian Helbig is the Vice-President.
-He is currently in charge of the management and administration of the Court.
+The President of the Berlin Social Court is Hans-Christian Helbig (appointed in 2019).
+He is in charge of the management and administration of the Court.

 Each chamber of the Berlin Social Court is chaired by a professional judge.
 The professional judges are assisted by two lay judges during the court hearings and the subsequent consultations.
 The lay judges have the same rights and duties as the respective professional judge, particularly with regard to the decision making.